English

 1 credit

 In this Honors course, students with advanced reading and writing skills explore a spectrum of literary forms, including the short story, the novel, poetry, drama, and the epic; in doing so, they begin to consider how all ideas are shaped by the manner of their expression.
 With an accelerated reading pace, more challenging texts, and a focus on discerning and expressing nuance, students investigate how the components of narrative structure, the formal properties of genre, and the elements of literary style contribute to a reader's broader understanding of and personal connection with texts.
 In conjunction with their World History course, students practice essential cross-disciplinary skills such as student-centered discussion, close reading, and the composition of academic essays.
 Developing their writing, with a focus on clear claims, in-depth reasoning, sentence-level fluency, and organized paragraphs, students learn the fundamental elements of independent critical thinking and expression that will serve them throughout their Pennington career: analysis, reflection, and argumentation.
-Texts may include Dickens's Great Expectations, Homer's Odyssey, Hansberry's A Raisin in the Sun, Shakespeare's Romeo and Juliet, selected short stories, and selected poetry.
+Texts may include Dickens's Great Expectations, Hansberry's A Raisin in the Sun, Shakespeare's Romeo and Juliet, Acevedo’s The Poet X, selected short stories, and selected poetry.

 *Prerequisite: Permission of the department